 Walking the Robert Frost Interpretive Trail

-The Robert Frost Interpretive Trail was recently redone to make the whole mile-long trail universally accessible.
+The Robert Frost Interpretive Trail was recently redone to make its entire mile-long length universally accessible.
 It now features two connected loops that wander through the varied landscapes that inspired Robert Frost.

-There are several benches along the route, encouraging you to linger within the landscape, read the poems, and reflect on the beauty of Vermont’s wilderness.
-Picnic tables near the parking area encourage you to stay awhile, listen to the birds, and enjoy a snack before continuing on your journey.
+Several benches along the route encourage you to linger in the landscape, read the poems, and reflect on the beauty of Vermont’s wilderness.
+Picnic tables near the parking area also encourage you to stay awhile, listen to the birds, and enjoy a snack before continuing on your journey.

 The trail also connects to the nearby Water Tower Trails, which are a series of cross-country ski loops for winter adventures.
 Dogs are welcome on the trail but must be kept on a leash.

 Turn right to cross a footbridge over the South Branch of the Middlebury River.
-While the trail doesn’t lead directly down to the river, it’s not too difficult to climb down the bank to the water.
-It’s shallow enough for kids and dogs to play in on a hot day.
+While the trail doesn’t lead directly down to the river, it’s not too difficult to climb down the bank to the water, which is shallow enough for kids and dogs to play in on a hot day.

 At the end of the footbridge, the trail enters a dark hemlock grove as the trail curves left.
 The trail rises gently and passes a bench and a small clearing, where one of Frost’s most famous works, “The Road Not Taken,” is posted.